Industry Ministry, JANAAC regulating COVID-19 testing facilitiesSaturday, February 27, 2021

 “As a mandatory requirement, PAAP applicants must demonstrate their technical competence through participation in appropriate quality assurance mechanisms, such as external quality assessment,” she noted.

 Mrs. Shirley, in highlighting the importance of the undertaking, said it is “crucial that testing facilities are regulated and accredited, as standards must be maintained to not only ensure quality but to safeguard the health of the nation”.

 “If you receive a false-negative COVID-19 test result because the facility was negligent in conducting the test, you, the patient, run the risk of compromising the health of others while inadvertently neglecting yours,” she pointed out.

-She advised citizens to be vigilant and to only utilise the services of accredited laboratories, which are listed on the health ministry and JANAAC websites.
+She is advising citizens to be vigilant and to only utilise the services of accredited laboratories, which are listed on the Health Ministry and JANAAC websites.

 The agency is also a signatory to the ILAC Mutual Recognition Arrangement for accreditation of inspection bodies to the ISO/IEC 17020 standard.